tangrams/tangram-docs/pages/Javascript-API.md

 *This is the technical documentation for Tangram's JavaScript API.*

-In the process of constructing the web map, Tangram mirrors much of the structure of the scene file in a JavaScript object.
-Most of its properties and functions objects are used internally by the library, but a few are designed to be referenceable and modifiable, to allow easier design and interactivity.
+In the process of constructing a map, Tangram mirrors much of the structure of the 3D scene and the yaml file itself in JavaScript objects.
+Most of the properties and functions on these objects are used internally by the library, but a few are designed to be referenceable and modifiable, to allow easier design and interactivity.

 #### `scene`
-When using the Leaflet plugin, you can access the scene object as a property on the Leaflet layer:
+A `scene` object can be exposed by passing the scene's url to the `Tangram.leafletLayer()` function.
+This allows access to the `scene` object as a property on the Leaflet layer:

 ```javascript
 > layer = Tangram.leafletLayer({ scene: url, ... });